MKnoles78/password-generator/README.md

 // added if/else statements with alerts to check confirms
 // console.log for confirms to see in console
 // added additional gherkins to create a more precise result
+// worked on trying to have it where confirms return values